woostify/woostify-sites-library/readme.txt

 4. Locate Woostify Sites Library in the list and click *Activate*.
 5. Navigate to _Appearance &rarr; Woostify Sites Library_ to import demo sites.

+## Privacy Policy
+Woostify Sites Library uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure a great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == Changelog ==
 = 1.1.5 =
 * Fix some demos with missing background images